silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 Here is an example of this program:
 ![to_far](http://farm6.staticflickr.com/5548/12092080875_d19f34e174_b.jpg)

-(4) Here is a program that will convert a user-input number of degrees degrees farenheit to degrees celsius:
+<b>(4) Here is a program that will convert a user-input number of degrees degrees farenheit to degrees celsius:</b>
 ```
 # Convert farenheit to celsius
 farenheit_temp = int(raw_input("What is the farenheit temperature?"))